Lucy Broadwood: Early life and family

-She was born at 2am on 9 August 1858, at the Pavilion, the summer residence that her father rented at Melrose in Scotland, the daughter of the piano manufacturer Henry Fowler Broadwood (1811–1893) (eldest son of James Shudi Broadwood) and his wife Juliana Maria née Birch, and great granddaughter of John Broadwood, the founder of Broadwood and Sons, piano manufacturers.
+She was born on 9 August 1858, at the Pavilion, the summer residence that her father rented at Melrose in Scotland.
+She was the daughter of piano manufacturer Henry Fowler Broadwood (1811–1893) (eldest son of James Shudi Broadwood) and his wife Juliana Maria née Birch, and great granddaughter of John Broadwood, the founder of Broadwood and Sons, piano manufacturers.
 She was the youngest of eleven children (two boys and nine girls).
 Henry's mother was of Scottish descent and from her he had learnt the ballad "The wee little croodin' doo", which he would sing to the young Lucy.
 She recalled later: "The first musical impression that I ever remember came from this song, sung by my father as I sat astride his knee when little more than two years old and in our Tweedale home."

-For a number of years the family maintained a home in London, where the Broadwood piano manufacturing factory was situated.
-In 1864, however, following the death of Lucy's uncle the Rev. John Broadwood (1798–1864) the family moved to Lyne House, in the parish of Capel in Surrey, just across the county border from the Sussex village of Rusper.
+For a number of years, the family maintained a home in London, where the Broadwood piano manufacturing factory was situated.
+In 1864, however, following the death of Lucy's uncle, Rev. John Broadwood (1798–1864), the family moved to Lyne House, in the parish of Capel in Surrey, just across the county border from the Sussex village of Rusper.